Guruh-dev/Guruh-dev/README.md

-## Hi,i'm Guruh Adghi Pratma 👋
+## Hi, my name is Guruh Adghi Pratma 👋
 🖥Information Technology

-💻Cybersecurity enthusiasts
+💻Tech enthusiasts
 📱 I make video on instagram story and anything about programing:https://www.instagram.com/guruhadghi__/
 </>I create anything with programing languange like:

-tools, software, website, design, and anything😀

-🐍My favorite programing language is python
+tools, software, website, design, AI/ML with Deep Learning and more😀 🐍My favorite programing language is python